FileFighter/ClientSetup/README.md

 # Removing FileFighter

-## Remving the command line application
+## Removing the command line application

 The application is installed under _/usr/bin/ffighter_.
 Remove it by typing: